If you’re reading this, you’re probably missing out on $500,000.

 This can feel like you’re stuck between a rock and a hard place.
 If we don’t violate the golden rule we may be packing our bags, but if we cave and give a number then we may be losing out on a massive chunk of potential salary.

-In this case we’re going to give a number, but we’re going to do it with a twist.
+If they’re not willing to open up and push things back to you, we don’t have much of a choice.
+We have to give a number, but we’re going to do it with a twist.
 Before you go on any job interview, you need to do a little bit of market research on salaries.
 The best tools for this are:

 For this example, let’s say you want to be a Product Manager at Facebook.